muratk5n/thirdwave/en/README.md

 ---

 Similar calculation holds for France (for territories near Madagascar) and Japan.
-But the Japanese are already on the case.
+The Japanese are already on the case afaik.

 ---